GorillaFit/GorillaFitApp/README.md

-# Project Name
+# Gorilla Fit

-> Pithy project description
+> On the go Calorie Counter

 ## Team